scala/scala3/docs/docs/reference/contextual/inferable-params.md

 ```scala
 def infer[T] given (x: T) = x
 ```
-Functions like `infer` that have only inferable parameters are also called implicit _queries_.
+Functions like `infer` that have only inferable parameters are also called _context queries_.

 ## Syntax